Actions that are conventionally MOFU:

 A Marketing funnel — also known as a purchase funnel, sales funnel, or decision funnel — is a theoretical model that shows how customers make decisions.
 As the names imply, these models use a funnel to show the reduction in the number of prospects that get through each stage.

-If you’ve taken any business course, you may have come across the classic AIDA model.
+You may have come across the classic AIDA model if you’ve taken any business course.
 The letters stand for Awareness, Interest, Desire, and Action.

 Other alternate models include TIREA ( Thought, Interest, Risk Evaluation, Engagement, Action), REAN (Reach, Engage, Activate, Nurture) and others.